andela-dJames/firebase-auth/README.md

 </dependency>
 ```

- from gradle using
+ Or from gradle using

 ```groovy
 compile 'com.danijax.firebasehelper:firebase-auth:0.1.3'
 ```

-from Ivy using
+Or from Ivy using

 ```xml
 <dependency org='com.danijax.firebasehelper' name='firebase-auth' rev='0.1.3'>